Kenan7/PokestarBot/bot_data/man/role remove reverse.md

 Reverse the last role removal.
-If this command is used by accident, then use `%role add reverse` to reverse this reversal, as the command called `%role add` under the hood.
+If this command is used by accident, then use `{prefix}role add reverse` to reverse this reversal, as the command called `{prefix}role add` under the hood.

-Example: `%role remove reverse`
+Example: `{prefix}role remove reverse`